hbaltz/design-patterns/src/template_method/README.md

 * You can pull the duplicate code into a superclass.
 And maximizes reuse among subclasses
 * Protects the algorithm.
 It lives in one place, code changes only to be made here.
 * Concentrates the knowledge about the algorithm and relies on subclasses to provide complete implementations.
+* The Hollywood Principle : Don't call us, we'll call you. `AbstractClass` is our high-level component.
+It has the control over the algorithm, and calls subclass only when they're needed for an implementation of a method.
+The subclasses are used simply to provide implementation details.
+They never call the abstract class directly without being "called" first.

 ## Cons